10 Remarkable Benefits of Content Marketing

 1. Boost your SEO and traffic

-Anyone who’s serious about inbound marketing knows you can’t win at SEO without a killer content strategy.
+Anyone who knows what the inbound marketing methodology is understands you can’t win at SEO without a killer content strategy.
 In fact, effective content creation is the foundation of organic search, and the best way to drive more website traffic.

 After you address technical SEO issues on your website, do you sit back and wait?
 Of course not.
 You continuously generate high-quality content that excites your audience.
 When you produce useful content that answers searchers questions, Google will reward you with better rankings in the search engine results pages (SERP).

 Additionally, backlinks from high-authority websites and blogs boost Google’s trust in your site.
-But don’t expect anyone worth their link juice to cite generic, watered-down pieces of content.
+But don’t expect the most credible websites in your industry to cite generic, watered-down pieces of content.
 They want unique, data-driven content that excites, intrigues, informs, inspires, and entertains.

 Content marketing also adds keywords to your arsenal with every piece of content you produce, helping to strengthen results for your long-tail keywords.
 Those keywords accrue over time with every piece you create, pulling in a diverse array of hungry, targeted traffic.
 As a result, your SEO strategy will yield long-term and compounding ROI.